kri-kan/deeplens/src/DeepLens.WebUI/README.md

 ## 🎯 Overview

-DeepLens Admin UI is a comprehensive React-based web application for managing DeepLens tenants, users, and image data.
+DeepLens Web UI is a comprehensive React-based web application for managing DeepLens tenants, users, and image data.
 Built with Material-UI (MUI) components, it provides a modern, responsive interface for both system administrators and tenant users.

 **Key Capabilities:**
 - 🔐 **Authentication** - JWT-based login with automatic token refresh